Enka İnşaat ve Sanayi A.Ş.: Projects

 Enka's earliest projects include the İstinye Highway Bridge and the Babaeski-Kuleli road construction in Istanbul.
 In the early 1970s, Enka, in a partnership with German company Wayss and Freytag, built the Ortaköy viaducts and the Bosphorus Bridge.
 Enka continued to expand internationally in the 1980s with the award of the 1981 housing development contract in Al Medinah, Saudi Arabia, in a joint venture with the company Kutlutas.

 Throughout the early 1980s, Enka worked on different kinds of projects in the Middle East, such as water treatment facilities and cement plants.
 During this time, Enka built Turkey's first natural gas power plant, the Trakya Natural Gas Combined Cycle Plant.
 In 1984, Enka, in collaboration with Toyo, completed the construction of the Iraq-Turkey Crude Oil Pipeline Expansion project.

 Enka undertook various construction projects in the late 1980s and the beginning of the 1990s, including the Bekhme Dam in Iraq, the Petrovsky Passage in Russia, and the Ankara-Gerede Motorway, in a partnership with Bechtel.
-Around this time, Enka was also responsible for the construction for the Russian Federation Government House, known as the "White House".
+Around this time, Enka was also responsible for the construction of the Russian Federation Government House, known as the "White House".

 Enka entered another joint venture with Bechtel in 1993 with the Tengiz Oil Field project in western Kazakhstan.
 In 1997, Enka and Bechtel were awarded the rights to build and operate the Gebze, Adapazarı, and Izmir gas power plants.
 Both companies began work on the Bregana-Zagreb-Dubrovnik Motorway in Croatia in 1998.
 The Gebze and Adapazarı Plants were completed in 2002 and the İzmir Plant, in 2003.
 All three power plants are still in use, as of 2018.
 Enka signed a contract in 2001 for work constructing an artificial island for the development of the Kashagan Oil Field, which is the largest oil field discovered in Kazakhstan in the last 30 years.

 Enka began construction of the Sakhalin II Onshore Processing Facility Project in Sakhalin Island, Russia, in a collaborative project with Tekhnostroieksport and Bechtel, in 2003.
 In November of the same year, Enka worked with Tekhnostroieksport on the construction of the Sakhalin I De-Kastri Oil Export Terminal.
 In 2004, Enka and Bechtel began work on the Transylvanian Motorway in Romania, the biggest infrastructure project in Europe.
 The project concluded in 2013.
 The companies also worked together in 2007 to build Albania's first two-bore tunnel in a highway connecting Kosovo and Albania.

-Enka finished construction on the Donbass Arena, in Donetsk, Ukraine, in 2009.
+Enka finished construction on the Donbas Arena, in Donetsk, Ukraine, in 2009.
 In April 2010, the Enka-Bechtel partnership was awarded a contract for the construction of the 78 kilometre Route 7 four-lane motorway from Morine to the north of Pristina in Kosovo, and finished a year ahead of schedule in November 2013.
 In approximately 2011, Enka signed on a joint venture, BEB Consortium, with Bechtel and Jeff Brighton of Bahwan, on the redesign of the Muscat International Airport in Oman.
 This is one of the largest projects in the history of Oman.